wiseman/notam-mapper-be/README.md

 # NOTAM Mapper backend

+This is a python Flask server that provides an API for the NOTAM Mapper frontend.
+See https://github.com/wiseman/notam-mapper-fe for the frontend code.

-Set the following environment variables:
+To run the backend, first set the following environment variables:

 | Environment Variable | Description                 |
 |----------------------|-----------------------------|